-Things you should know a
+Things you should know about

-- 1. Kickstart is not an installer.
+- Kickstart is not an installer.
 It is an archive extraction tool.
-The actual ins - Kickstart is not the only way to extract the backup archive.
-You can use instead. - 3.
+The actual instal - Kickstart is not the only way to extract the backup archive.
+You can use Akinstead. - 3.
 Kickstart is bound by your server's configuration.
-As such, it may not wo - You should download and upload your archive files using FTP in Binary archive and restoration failure. - Post-restoration site load errors are usually caused by .htaccess or php.
-500 errors can usually be worked around by editing the aforementioned because this could be dangerous for your site. - 6.
+As such, it may not work - You should download and upload your archive files using FTP in Binary tra archive and restoration failure. - Post-restoration site load errors are usually caused by .htaccess or php.ini 500 errors can usually be worked around by editing the aforementioned file because this could be dangerous for your site. - 6.
 Kickstart overwrites files without a warning.
-If you are not sure that you a - Trying to restore to the temporary URL of a cPanel host (e.g. http://1.2.3 appear to be not working.
-This is normal and it's just how your server ar - You are supposed to read the documentation before using this software understanding how this software works. - This text does not imply that there is a problem detected.
-It is standard to
+If you are not sure that you are - Trying to restore to the temporary URL of a cPanel host (e.g. http://1.2.3.4/ appear to be not working.
+This is normal and it's just how your server and - You are supposed to read the documentation before using this software.
+N understanding how this software works. - 9.
+This text does not imply that there is a problem detected.
+It is standard tex